luciamayorf/Phasing_and_imputation/Reference_validation/README.md

 ```
 Afterwards, we merge the BCFs from all the imputed samples (separating them by coverage), using the custom script [merge_all_autosomal_bcfs.sh](https://github.com/luciamayorf/Phasing_and_imputation/blob/main/scripts/reference_validation/merge_all_autosomal_bcfs.sh).

+NOTE: careful, with the merging, allelic frequencies and INFO imputation score are not recalculated.
+I modified the script so that they are:
 ```bash
 sbatch -t 00:20:00 --mem 2GB /home/csic/eye/lmf/scripts/Phasing_and_imputation/ref_panel_validation/merge_all_autosomal_bcfs.sh
 ```

 Finally, I need to filter out the SNPs that are not found in the autosomes for the true genotypes dataset (our final but unphased VCF).

 ```bash